 - 2 open leaves

 The Bai Ying mountain range in the Lin Cang area of Yunnan province is well-known by tea scientists for its diversity of wild, transitional, and cultivated tea plants.
 Through research of the genetic material of the tea plants in this area, scientists were able to determine that tea originated in China.
 Buddhist monks moved into the area around 1100 years ago and started growing tea.
-Buddhism and tea typically spread together as there is a saying “chan cha yi wei” which roughly translates to “zen and tea, same taste”.
-The Lan Cang river (Mekong river) runs through Bai Ying Shan in a deep canyon, creating variety in the geology and weather of the area.
+Buddhism and tea typically spread together.
+There is even a saying “chan cha yi wei,” which roughly translates to “zen and tea, same taste.”
+The Lan Cang River (Mekong River) runs through Bai Ying Shan in a deep canyon, creating variety in the geology and weather of the area.
 With good sunshine, plenty of clouds, good soil, and a wide daily temperature range, the tea from this area is nutritious and flavorful.

 There are tea trees that grow deep within the forests of Yunnan Province’s Lincang region.
-Among these trees is the Camellia Sinensis variety Taliensis.
+Among these trees is the Camellia taliensis species.
 This variety was identified by tea scientists to be the ancestor of the dominant tea bush varieties used today, which are varieties of Camellia sinensis.
-C. taliensis now grows among other varieties of tea bushes in the deep forest, including the more common variety Camellia Sinensis Assamica.
+C. taliensis now grows among other varieties of tea bushes in the deep forest, including the more common variety Camellia sinensis var. assamica.
 These trees are minimally maintained and seasonally gathered by the local inhabitants who, in the early spring, pick the fresh grown leaves of these tea trees along with the forest’s wild mushrooms and herbs as a source of income.
 Such pristine leaves are usually reserved for high-grade puer tea.
 In this case, however, these leaves have been processed as a black tea.